 If you can’t avoid zoning issues through an exemption, you’re in for a process.
 Check out what others have done for inspiration/examples.
 The good folks of The Shipyard, a collection of workspaces consisting largely of shipping containers in Berkeley, California, have been so kind as to publish their use permit details.

 There are several different shipping container sizes and styles to choose from.

 Wikipedia has more detail, but I’d boil it down to 2 choices of common sizes:

 - 20′ length: 8′ wide, usually 8.5′ tall. weighs ~5,000 lb.s

 - 40′ length: also 8′ wide and usually 8.5′ tall. weighs ~8,000 lb.s

 Other sizes, especially other heights, are available, but these are by far the most common and typically the cheapest per cubic foot.

-When you know what size you’re working with, you can start to plan how / where you’re going to use it.
+When you know what size of shipping container you’re working with, you can start to plan how / where you’re going to use it.